oroinc/documentation/user/back-office/getting-started/information-management/export.rst

             Reaching 100% of the limit triggers a warning message on a potential inactive export when clicking the Export button.

-3. Once export is complete, you will receive an email to download the .csv file.
+3. Once the export is complete, you will receive an email to download the .csv file.

 .. note:: Keep in mind that by clicking **Export** you download all records of the selected entity regardless of the filters applied to the grid.
 To export only the list of filtered records, use the **Export Grid** functionality where it is available.